 The Mudita Foundation is a community-based organization providing high-quality mental health care and substance abuse services to in-school children and young people in resource-poor communities in and around Stellenbosch (about a 40-minute drive from Cape Town) who are at risk of failing or dropping out; the Foundation has been running programs since 2010.
 Its main programs include A) prevention, education, and awareness for learners and teachers experimenting with substance abuse matters; B) brief intervention programs (a 6-8 week therapeutic program for adolescents who are experimenting with drugs and alcohol or who use it occasionally/recreationally, and for those who are affected by loved one with substance abuse problems); C) outpatient treatment programs (a 3-month program for adolescents who abuse substances or have diagnosable addition disorder).
 Mudita which is a Buddhist virtue denoting the pleasure that comes from delighting in other people’s wellbeing was set up in 2010 by Educational psychologist Alison Carstens who remains the main force within the organization.

-EMpower’s 1st grant to Mudita Foundation will support the implementation of a pilot intervention which will strengthen the resilience of 700 learners in resource-poor communities around Stellenbosch as a means to improve their school performance and contribute to secondary school completion.
+EMpower’s 2nd grant to Mudita Foundation is supporting the implementation of a pilot intervention which aims at strengthening the resilience of 750 learners in marginalized communities around Stellenbosch as a means to improving their school performance and contribute to secondary school completion.

 Primary Location: Stellenbosch, Western Cape, South Africa